-Other bivalve larvae are sensitive to elevated pCO2, although C. gigas appears to be comparatively robust to these changes.
-For instance, elevated pCO2 of 750 ppm (ΩAr of about 1.0, CO32- of about 60 µmol kg-1 seawater) had significant negative effects on hard clam (Mercenaria mercenaria) and bay scallop (Argopecten irradians) larvae as evidenced by decreased survival, development, growth and lipid synthesis (Talmage and Gobler 2011).
-The comparable exposure conditions in our study (MidCO2) did not have a negative impact.
-Due to the similarities of carbonate chemistry parameters with Talmage and Gobler (2011), the differential responses observed across species is likely indicative of differential species and/or developmental stage tolerances.

-It is also possible that variable responses across experiments are associated with different experimental manipulations of seawater.
-Recently, Gazeau et al. (2011) demonstrated that pH, pCO2, and AT are not the significant drivers in the observed negative effects of ocean acidification on C. gigas larvae, but rather are proxy indicators of the effects of decreased CO32- concentrations.
-The concentration of CO32- was much lower in both Gazeau et al. (2011) and Kurihara et al. (2007) than in this study, 40 µmol kg-1 compared to 60 µmol kg-1, and most likely contributes to differences observed across experimental trials.
-Through nuanced studies, such as Gazeau et al. (2011), species-specific responses to various carbonate chemistry changes induced by ocean acidification will be better understood.
+Decreased size and calcification at 72 hours is likely a consequence of developmental delay as evidenced by similar growth trajectories across treatments (Figure 5), in spite of the smaller size of larvae in the HighCO2 treatment.
+This suggests that change in size is not a direct effect of ocean acidification on shell growth and maintenance.
+In a study comparing faster growing hybrid C. gigas larvae to slower growing inbred larvae, slower growth was attributed to reduced feeding rate and differing allocation of internal energy reserves for metabolic processes (Pace et al. 2006).
+It is possible that the stress of elevated pCO2 induces similar physiological changes resulting in a developmentally delayed phenotype.
+It is difficult to detect developmental delay with complete confidence in studies that do not follow larvae through to settlement.
+In one such study, larval Strongylocentrotus purpuratus were exposed to elevated pCO2 throughout their larval period and from this perspective it was apparent that ocean acidification caused a delay in development, although at discrete time points this delay could be interpreted as overall smaller size (Stumpp et al. 2011a).
+Developmental delay may give these species the energetic resources they need to survive stress and reach the later developmental stages of metamorphosis and settlement.
+However, a delay in development opens the possibility for a host of other complications for pelagic larvae, such as greater potential to be advected to unsuitable habitat (Strathmann 1985), greater chance of being exposed to predators (Underwood and Fairweather 1989), and an overall longer time in the water column where environmental conditions are variable and risky for a free-floating larva.

-Smaller sized larvae, as observed in the higher pCO2 conditions in this study, could lead to several ecological disadvantages.
+Smaller larvae, as observed in the highest pCO2 condition in this study, could lead to several ecological disadvantages.
 Smaller veliger larvae are not able to feed as efficiently as larger individuals (Strathmann and Leise 1979).
 Larval sand dollars, Dendraster excentricus, responded to increased pCO2 through changes in morphology that resembled a starvation response without the usual compensation of longer arms that allow for greater food capture (Chan et al. 2011).
 Exposure to ocean acidification altered the larval sand dollar ciliary beat pattern, thus decreasing the efficiency of particle capture, leading to decreased stomach size (Chan et al. 2011).
 C. gigas larvae also depend on ciliary movement for feeding, although the direct effects of ocean acidification on this mechanism are unknown.
-In this study we cannot determine if decreased ability to acquire food or less available energy for growth is the main cause for stunted larval size, but these combined impacts of ocean acidification could have additive or multiplicative effects on larval growth
+In this study we cannot determine if decreased ability to acquire food or less available energy for growth is the main cause for stunted larval size, but these combined impacts of ocean acidification could have additive or synergistic effects on larval growth and development.